taybabusra/numberplate/README.md

-#For automatic number plate detection
+## For automatic number plate detection
-library use matplotlib, numpy,pytesseract
+## library use matplotlib, numpy,pytesseract
+## pytesseract use to convert image to string